logo

 Elann - great prices and selection.

-KnitPicks - manufacturing their own yarns as well as newly designed interchangeable knitting needle kits and knitter's handbags.
-I've been excited to partner with this innovator in the knitting world.
+KnitPicks - manufacturing their own yarns as well as their own line of interchangeable knitting needle kits (I prefer Options metal tips) and knitter's handbags.

 KPixie - online yarn shop featuring hard-to-find yarns and creative patterns from independent designers.